 Funding

-Each year we spend three times as much as membership income received on working group and PGN activities, as well as providing funding to support our members.
+We are committed to providing funding to support our working group and PGN activities, and for our members.
 Our three individual funds are tailored to provide support at each stage of your academic career.

-To be eligible for BISA funding you must be a current member and remain a member throughout the funding period.
+To be eligible for BISA funding you must have been a BISA member for at least six months prior to application, and remain a member throughout the funding period.
+See the pages linked below for further requirements for individual funds.
 Your research or teaching should relate to International Studies.

 Early Career Small Research Grants (ECSRGs)